cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-server/encryptor-config.md

 Group: `tokenization`

 Description: turns on tokenization for column.
-Deprecated since 0.93.0 - use non-empty `token_type` instead.
+Since Acra 0.93.0 this flag is deprecated.
+It's enough to specify `token_type` value for a column to enable tokenization for that column with specified data type.

 [Read more](/acra/security-controls/tokenization/) about tokenization.